pranav1503/todo/readme.rst

 ***********************
 Setting up the files
 ***********************
+| After the files are cloned, follow the steps:

-1. Go to application/config folder of the project.
+| 1.
+Go to application/config folder of the project.
 #.
 Open the config.php file.
 Change the base_url to the url(localhost url) to which the folder is linked to.
 #.
 Open the database.php, change the database name, username and password to installed phpmyadmin credentials.
 #.
 Go to localhost/phpmyadmin in a browser, login and create a database called as todo.